Nackloose/Perturbarium/implementations/README.md

 - References to related theory and specifications

 > *"The best implementation is the one that makes the theory come alive and reveals insights that weren't obvious from the specification alone."*

+## 🏗️ Role in the Perturbarium

+Implementations represent the concrete manifestation of ideas within the Perturbarium container.
+They transform the theoretical perturbations from Axia and the experimental concepts from Inkspill into working systems that can be tested, validated, and built upon.
+They serve as the bridge between abstract concepts and practical reality, demonstrating that the perturbations cultivated in the container can indeed produce meaningful, functional systems.

+> *"Theory without implementation is speculation.
+Implementation without theory is hacking.
+Together, they create something greater than the sum of their parts."*